act-rules/act-rules.github.io/_rules/no-auto-play-audio-80f0bf.md

 name: Video or audio has no auto-play audio.
 rule_type: composite
 description: |
-    This rule checks that auto-play audio does not last for more than 3 seconds, or the audio has a control mechanism to stop or mute the it.
+    This rule checks that auto-play audio does not last for more than 3 seconds, or the audio has a control mechanism to stop or mute it.
 accessibility_requirements:
   wcag20:1.4.2: # Audio Control (A)
     forConformance: true